From vodka to soccer, campaigns to boycott Russia build momentum

 The NLC operates 25 Liquor Stores and supplies 144 Liquor Express outlets throughout Newfoundland and Labrador, according to its official website.

-Some Canadian consumers welcomed the move, praising it as an “excellent decision” on Twitter, while others were more skeptical.
+Some Canadian consumers welcomed the move, praising it on Twitter as an “excellent decision,” while others were more skeptical.
 “What is this gonna do?” one critic posted “NL Liquor and other liquor boards have already bought and paid for the products.
 It is not going to hurt them one bit.”

 📢 The Newfoundland and Labrador Liquor Corporation, along with other Liquor jurisdictions throughout Canada, has made the decision to remove products of Russian origin from its shelves.
 These include Russian Standard Vodka and Russian Standard Platinum Vodka.— NLC Liquor Store (@nlliquor) February 25, 2022

-Elsewhere in Canada, Steven Del Duca, leader of the Ontario Liberal Party, tweeted that he had written to the Liquor Control Board of Ontario, one of the world’s largest buyers and retailers of beverage alcohol, according to its website, “requesting swift action to remove Russian Vodka from store shelves.”
+Elsewhere in Canada, Steven Del Duca, the leader of the Ontario Liberal Party, tweeted that he had written to the Liquor Control Board of Ontario, one of the world’s largest buyers and retailers of beverage alcohol, according to its website, “requesting swift action to remove Russian Vodka from store shelves.”
 He said that “any and all means of cutting off Vladimir Putin should be considered, both provincially and federally.”

 The @LCBO must pull Russian Vodka from its shelves.
 Ontario Liberals are calling on this to happen immediately.
 We must send a clear message to Putin, including halting all money going to Russia during his Ukraine invasion: https://t.co/taDpyHXvju 1/2#onpoli #StandWithUkriane pic.twitter.com/vANGcuiPG4— Steven Del Duca (@StevenDelDuca) February 25, 2022

-Later Friday, the Liquor Control Board of Ontario confirmed in a statement that it would be withdrawing Russian products from almost 700 stores.
+Later Friday, the Liquor Control Board of Ontario said in a statement that it would be withdrawing Russian products from almost 700 stores.

 “The LCBO stands with Ukraine, its people, and the Ukrainian Canadian community here in Ontario,” it said.

 In response to the ongoing crisis, Canadian Prime Minister Justin Trudeau this week announced sanctions targeting 58 individuals and entities connected to Russia.
-He said Canada would also no longer issue export permits for Russia and has already canceled hundreds of existing permits worth more than $545 million in U.S. dollars.
+He said Canada also would no longer issue export permits for Russia and had canceled hundreds of existing permits worth more than $545 million in U.S. dollars.

 Elsewhere, sports continued to be an arena of boycott as Poland’s Football Association on Saturday announced that its national soccer team would not take part in an upcoming match to qualify for the World Cup tournament.
-The match was set to take place in Russia next month, said Cezary Kulesza, president of Poland’s Football Association.
+The match was to take place in Russia next month, said Cezary Kulesza, the president of Poland’s Football Association.

 “Due to the escalation of the aggression of the Russian Federation towards Ukraine the Polish national team does not intend to play the play-off match against Russia,” he said on Twitter.
-“No more words, time to act!”

 No more words, time to act!
 Due to the escalation of the aggression of the Russian Federation towards Ukraine the Polish national team does not intend to play the play-off match against Russia.
 We are in talks with 🇸🇪 and 🇨🇿 federations to bring forward a joint statement to FIFA.— Cezary Kulesza (@Czarek_Kulesza) February 26, 2022